folio-org/stripes-testing/README.md

 Run the tests against the platform build to verify that they pass.
 If they do not, we are not yet ready to tag a version of ui-testing for the platform build.
 If they do, proceed with the versioning:

-Add the yarn.lock to git and commit it with a commit message referring to the version of the platform build, for instance:
+Add the newly generated yarn.lock to git and commit it with a commit message referring to the version of the platform build, for instance:

     $ git add yarn.lock
     $ git commit -m "Add yarn.lock v5.0.0"